Cosmological constraints on Brans-Dicke theory

-\paragraph{Conclusions} We found strong constraints on the BDT parameter $\omega > 288$ and effective gravitational strength $\xi = 1.09^{+0.13}_{-0.12}$ at the $95\%$ confidence level, significantly improving on previous work.
-Improvement on these bounds is expected through the inclusion of LSS and weak-lensing data which is left to future work.
+\paragraph{Conclusions} We found strong constraints on the BDT parameter $\omega > 890 $ and effective gravitational strength $0.981\le \xi \le 1.285$ at the $99\%$ confidence level, significantly improving on previous work.
+Improvement on these bounds is expected through the next data release of Planck and with the inclusion of LSS and redshift-space distortions data which is left to future work.